This course is Tuition Fee Free for funded students.

-- Enjoy learning and sharing your experience with other disability and health care professionals
+- Enjoy learning and sharing your experience with other students, disability and health care professionals

-- Be guided by our highly experienced and qualified facilitators who will develop your individual learning plan, and provide guidance to you with regular contact
+- Be guided by our highly experienced and qualified trainers who will provide guidance to you with regular contact

 Fees and Funding

 If you are studying within Victoria, and you’re an Australian Citizen or Permanent Resident, you are probably eligible for Victorian and Commonwealth Government Funding, including Skills First and JobTrainer – see our Fees and Funding page for more information.
 Limited funding exemptions may be available for this course.

 About this qualification

 This course prepares you to work with people with a disability in residential group homes, training resource centres, day respite centres and open employment services, other community settings and clients’ homes.
 Support is provided in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.